Physical and biological events such as wind, fire, insects, disease and invasive species can affect how well regenerating tree species establish.

 Source: Delong, S. C., H. Griesbauer, C. R. Nitschke.
 2011 FFESC Project B5: Risk Analysis and Decision Support Tool Final Report

-A MS-Excel application that allows users to calculate the relative risk of drought induced mortality for a species based on BEC unit and Relative Soil Moisture Regime.
-The tool provides an estimate of the drought risk for the current climate, as well as predicted climates for 2020, 2050, and 2080.
-The tool currently contains data for the Prince George TSA and Cranbrook TSA.
+Below is an Excel application that generates calculations regarding the relative risk of drought-induced mortality for tree species based on BEC unit and relative soil moisture regime.
+The tool provides an estimate of drought risk for the current climate, as well as predicted drought risks for climates in 2020, 2050 and 2080.
+The tool currently contains data for the Prince George and Cranbrook Timber Supply Areas (TSAs).

 Source: Delong, S. C., H. Griesbauer, C. R. Nitschke.2011 FFESC Project B5: Risk Analysis and Decision Support Tool Final Report Appendix 1.
 Assessing the risk of drought in British Columbia forests using a stand-level water balance approach.